Identifying emotions in oneself and others is an important skill for Kindergarten and a key part of expressive language.

-It is our job to be explicit about what it means and looks like (define) and then facilitate the practice.
-Recognize when it is happening, help children to recognize it, too. (“Oh I just heard someone make a good choice! what did they say?)
-Stop and notice the behaviour then celebrate it!!
-Facilitate the learning….IF you check in and they don’t know, get another friend to help by modeling or explaining.
+It is our job to be explicit about what it means and looks like (Define!) and then facilitate the practice.
+Recognize when it is happening and help children to recognize it too.
+“Oh I just heard someone make a good choice!
+What did they say?”
+Stop and notice the behaviour, then celebrate it!!
+Facilitate the learning… if you check in and they don’t know, get another friend to help by modeling or explaining.

 During or after a conflict, start with: